MH Wilds

 Slightly extends the invulnerability period when evading.

-When using the Grill Meal function in your Base Camp, you can select a Custom Meal and include Mud Shrimp as an Additional Ingredient to extend the iFrame duration during your dodge rolls.
+When using the Grill Meal function at your camp, you can select a Custom Meal and include Mud Shrimp as an Additional Ingredient to extend the iFrame duration during your dodge rolls.

 Emergency Evasion